Meadowlarke/Bibliography/Bibliography.md

 -: Western imperialism.

--: Asian creation of mening in western classical music.
+-: Asian creation of meaning in western classical music.

 7: Classical music as a way of understanding the self.

--: the author adresses her use of the therm "Asian."
+-: the author adresses her use of the term "Asian."

 8: The limitations of her ethnographic materials.